R. Keith Slotkin,

 Show AllShow Less

-Transposable elements are fragments of DNA that can duplicate or move from one location to another.
-Their ability to replicate has resulted in transposable elements occupying vast amounts of most eukaryotic genomes, including nearly half of the human genome.
-Although often overlooked or dismissed as “junk DNA”, transposable elements have played an important role in the structure and evolution of eukaryotic genomes.
+Transposable elements are fragments of DNA that can duplicate and move from one location to another.
+Their ability to replicate has resulted in transposable elements occupying more than half of most plant and animal genomes, including the human genome.
+Although often overlooked or dismissed as “junk DNA”, transposable elements are innovators that have played important roles shaping the structure and evolution of nearly all genomes.

-To view my plea to the biology community not to overlook transposable elements, see:
+To view our plea to the biology community not to overlook transposable elements, see: